 Diversity has long been part of the fabric of Los Angeles and Southern California.
 Humans first arrived here at least 13,000 years ago and more than twenty Native American nations made their home here before the Spanish Conquest.
 The Spanish pueblo of Los Angeles was itself founded by people of Native, African, European, and mixed ancestries and in its early years as an American city it attracted substantial numbers of Armenians, Basques, Canadians, Chinese, Dutch, French, Germans, Irish, Italians, Japanese, Jews, Mexicans, Russians, Serbians, Sicilians, and others.
 For some, ethnic enclaves came into existence (and often vanished).
 Other people have tended to spread out across the region rather than cluster together — which makes exploring their presence in Southern California more difficult but no less rewarding.

 As of the 2010 census there were 196,691 Americans who identified themselves as being of Taiwanese origin.
+81% of Taiwanese Angelenos were born abroad, the highest such percentage in the city.
 Although suburbs like Monterey Park and Rowland Heights have been nicknamed “Little Taipei,” there’s never been an official Taiwanese enclave in Los Angeles or, as far as I know, in any other American city.
 Actual numbers of Taiwanese-Americans are probably larger too than the census reflects, since self identifying as Taiwanese requires first checkin “other Asian” and then writing in Taiwanese.
 Despite this, Taiwanese-Americans are highly visible in California, where about 49% live, and in particular in Los Angeles and Orange counties.
 (Here’s a link to Taiwanese places in the Southland).

 Los Angeles’s original Chinatown arose around 1880 and was centered around the intersection of Alameda and Macy (now Cesar Chavez Avenue).
 Most of the Chinese living there had come from Guangdong in southeast China to work on the construction of railroads.